dnewbie25/Python-Quick-Reference/Guides/14_Files_And_Exceptions.md

 else: # If the try was successful and the file exists it will print this message print(f"Welcome back, {username}!!")
 ~~~

+## Refactoring

+This is what programmers talk about when they say "break up a big problem into pieces and solve each mini problem".
+This approach will make you solve almost all of the problems you'll encounter while programming.

+You might be thinking about how to actually use refactoring.
+It's really easy, **just create functions that solve one and only one task.
+Each function should either return the expected output or *None***.
+Thus, if a program needs maintenance you can just modify a small block of code, not all of your lines.